ulashyshyk/ulashyshyk/README.md

 💼 Previously worked as an IT Support Assistant, where I streamlined tech processes and automated device onboarding — developing a strong problem-solving mindset and collaborative experience in real-world environments.

-💡 Currently seeking a **Fall 2025 Co-op** in software or web development, QA, or testing to apply my skills in a dynamic, team-oriented environment.

 ---

 ### 🛠️ Skills & Tools